florentpoujol/superpowers-game-ftext-plugin/readme.md

 ## Installation

 - [Download the latest release](https://github.com/florentpoujol/superpowers-game-ftext-plugin/releases),
-- unzip it then rename the folder to `ftext`,
+- unzip it then rename the folder to `fText`,
 - delete the `project` folder if you want,
 - move it inside `core/systems/game/plugins/florentpoujol/`,
 - then restart your server.